 - Staff training potential of the project

 The primary aim of this initiative is to gain underpinning knowledge which can then be applied to agri-food production, rather than the development of new products/technology itself.
-Therefore, in line with standard Research Council terms and conditions, the institution awarded the grant will own any intellectual property rights arising from the research grant ("resulting IPR") in the first instance.
-The lead applicant's technology transfer office (or equivalent) should discuss the terms of the collaboration with all members of the consortium (academic and industrial) prior to application.
+Therefore, in line with standard Research Council terms and conditions, the institution awarded the grant will own any intellectual property rights arising from the research grant in the first instance.
+As all projects must have at least one industry collaborator, the lead applicant's technology transfer office (or equivalent) should discuss the terms of the collaboration with all members of the consortium (academic and industrial) prior to application.
 A letter summarising the proposed terms of the collaboration will be a requirement at the full application stage.
 Should the application be funded, a signed collaboration agreement will be required before work starts on the grant.

 Industrial partners on grants who wish to contribute background IP or offer in-kind services, must do so on the understanding that the terms and conditions of grant, including the dissemination of results, will remain the same unless agreed otherwise by the funders.

 tel: 01793 442802